TestCentricity/testcentricity_web/README.md

 The `populate_data_fields` method verifies that data attributes associated with each `UIElement` is not `nil` or `empty` before attempting to enter data into the `UIElement`.

-The optional `wait_time` parameter is used to specify the time (in seconds) to wait for each `UIElement` to become become viable for data entry
+The optional `wait_time` parameter is used to specify the time (in seconds) to wait for each `UIElement` to become viable for data entry
 (the `UIElement` must be visible and enabled) before entering the associated data value.
 This option is useful in situations where entering data, or setting the state of a `UIElement` might cause other `UIElements` to become visible or active.
 Specifying a wait_time value ensures that the subsequent `UIElements` will be ready to be interacted with as states are changed.
 If the wait time is `nil`, then the wait time will be 5 seconds.